owengretzinger/gitreadme/README.md

 ## Todo

+- [ ] Make table of contents links work
+- [ ] Add inline code block formatting
-- [ ] Fix generation states
+- [ ] Tell AI what the repo url is
 - [ ] Fix New README button overlapping with header on mobile dashboard
 - [ ] Make repo packer internal server more descriptive
-- [ ] Add inline code block formatting
-- [ ] Change GitHub link icon to GitHub logo
 - [ ] Make pen in logo orange instead of yellow, make background lighter in favicon
 - [ ] Save to DB when editing generated README
 - [ ] Improve mobile nav (star not showing up ?)